 - Fees for classes at places like Village Home in Salem and Zena Learning Center in Salem

-Dallas Community School funds and resources cannot be spent on religious materials or religious instruction.
+Dallas Community School allotment funds and resources cannot be spent on religious materials or religious instruction.

 Field Trips and Social Activities

 Dallas Community School arranges dozens of field trips every year as a means of reinforcing learning goals.
-Field trips include sleepovers at OMSI, Oregon Coast Aquarium, and Oregon Zoo, as well as trips to museums, camp outs, and hikes.
-Social activities include parent-facilitated co-ops at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.
+Field trips include trips to interesting local sites, businesses, museums, and performances, family camp-outs, and hikes.
+Social activities include family workshops, parent-facilitated events at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.